The M.A. Degree

 The M.A. program requires a sequence of 7 required courses in research methods and statistics, theory, and professional development, plus 3 seminars and 6 credits in research hours to complete the required 36 hours for the degree.
 Students, in consultation with their supervisory committee, elect to complete either a thesis or nonthesis paper.
 The hours taken to complete the M.A. at UF will count toward the total of 90 hours required for the Ph.D. at UF, if admitted to that program.

 The Supervisory Committee. .
 During the first or second semester, the student asks a member of the department faculty to serve as chair of the supervisory committee.
 This faculty member will become the student’s primary academic advisor.
 In consultation with the supervisory committee chair, the student selects at least one other faculty member from the department to serve on the committee.
 After obtaining the consent of all proposed members, the student proposes the committee to the Graduate Coordinator for approval, who then submits the committee to the Graduate School for approval.
-The chair must hold Graduate Faculty status in the department. [ file: ma-committee-approval-soc ]
+The chair must hold Graduate Faculty status in the department. [ MA in Sociology Committee Approval Form (PDF) ]

 Thesis or Nonthesis.
 After consultation with the supervisory committee, the student must decide whether to complete a thesis or nonthesis paper for the terminal M.A. project.